-PHILOS 020 ETHICS SOC 002 AMERICAN SOCIAL PROBLEMS 3 COMM 101 PUBLIC SPEAKING OR HEALTH 051 DRUGS AND ALCOHOL IN SOCIETY 3 OR COMM 151 SMALL GROUP COMMUNICATION AREA 6: DIVERSIT ENGLISH 101 COLLEGE READING AND COMPOSITION I ANTHRO 102 HUMAN WAYS OF LIFE: CULTURAL COMM 104 ARGUMENTATION AND DEBATE ANTHROPOLOGY 3 OR ENGLISH 103 COMPOSITION AND CRITICAL THINKING OR COMM 122 OR INTERCULTURAL COMMUNICATION 3 OR PHILOS 008 DEDUCTIVE LOGIC GEOG 002 CULTURAL ELEMENTS OF GEOGRAPHY 3 MATH 227 STATISTICS OR SOC 031 SOCIOLOGY OF GENDER 2 OR OR 30CloLod1 or Genden 3 MATH 227S OR STATISTICS WITH SUPPORT SOC 011 RACE AND ETHICS RELATIONS 3 MATH 229 OR STATISTICS FOR THE DATA SCIENCES OR AFRO AM 004 THE AFRICAN AMERICAN IN THE HISTORY OF THE U.S. I 3 BUS 015 OR BUSINESS STATISTICS OR SOC 125 STATISTICS FOR THE SOCIAL SCIENCES AFRO AM 005 THE AFRICAN AMERICAN IN THE HISTORY OF THE U.S. II 3 HISTORY 011 POLITICAL AND SOCIAL HISTORY OF THE OR THISTORY OF THE 0.3.11 OB UNITED STATES TO 1877 AFRO AM 007 BLACK AMERICANS AND THE POLITICAL OR HISTORY 012 POLITICAL AND SOCIAL HISTORY OF THE OR SYSTEMS 3 UNITED STATES FROM 1865 ASIAN 001 THE ASIAN-AMERICAN IN THE HISTORY POL SCI 001 THE GOVERNMENT OF THE UNITED STATES OR OF THE UNITED STATES 3 COURSES (6 UNITS) FROM TWO AREAS LISTED BELOW MUST NOT HAVE BEEN USED FOR MAJOR CORE) CHICANO 004 OR INTRODUCTION TO CHICANA/O STUDIES 3 AREA 1: ADMINIS TRATIVE OF JUSTICE/CRIMINAL JUSTICE/CRIMINOLO- CHICANO 007 THE MEXICAN-AMERICAN IN THE HISTORY OF THE UNITED STATES I 3 ADM JUS 001 INTRODUCTION TO ADMINISTRATION OF JUSTICE OR CHICANO 008 THE MEXICAN-AMERICAN IN THE HISTORY OF THE UNITED STATES II 7 OR ADM JUS 002 CONCEPT OF CRIMINAL LAW OR CHICANO 047 THE MEXICAN-AMERICAN WOMEN IN OR ADM JUS 003 LEGAL ASPECTS OF EVIDENCE SOCIETY 3 OR LEGAL ASI ECTS OF EVIDENCE AREA 7: COLLEGE ADM JUS 004 PRINCIPLES AND PROCEDURES OF THE JUSTICE SYSTEMS COUNSEL 040 COLLEGE SUCCESS SEMINAR 3 OR JUSTICE SYSTEMS AREA 8: INTERNS ADM JUS 067 OR COMMUNITY RELATIONS I COOP ED 395 WORK EXPERIENCE - GENERAL I CORR 001 OR INTRODUCTION TO CORRECTIONS ADM JUS 008 JUVENILE PROCEDURES OR SOC 032 INTRODUCTION TO CRIMINOLOGY AREA 2: BUSINESS LAW 001 BUSINESS LAW I AREA 3: ECONOMIC CS ECON 001 PRINCIPLES OF MICROECONOMICS OR ECON 002 PRINCIPLES OF MACROECONOMICS AREA 4: POLITICAL SCIENCE POL SCI 005 THE HISTORY OF WESTERN POLITICAL THOUGHT OR POL SCI 002 INTRODUCTION TO COMPARATIVE POLITICS OR POL SCI 007 INTRODUCTION TO INTERNATIONAL RELATIONS AREA 5: PUBLIC PC DLICY POL SCI 060 OR INTRODUCTION TO GLOBALIZATION PUB REL 001 PRINCIPLES OF PUBLIC RELATIONS
+PHILOS 020 ETHICS SOC 002 AMERICAN SOCIAL PROBLEMS 3 COMM 101 PUBLIC SPEAKING OR HEALTH 051 DRUGS AND ALCOHOL IN SOCIETY 3 OR COMM 151 SMALL GROUP COMMUNICATION AREA 6: DIVERSIT ENGLISH 101 COLLEGE READING AND COMPOSITION I ANTHRO 102 HUMAN WAYS OF LIFE: CULTURAL COMM 104 ARGUMENTATION AND DEBATE ANTHROPOLOGY 3 OR ENGLISH 103 COMPOSITION AND CRITICAL THINKING OR COMM 122 OR INTERCULTURAL COMMUNICATION 3 OR PHILOS 008 DEDUCTIVE LOGIC GEOG 002 CULTURAL ELEMENTS OF GEOGRAPHY 3 MATH 227 STATISTICS OR SOC 031 SOCIOLOGY OF GENDER 2 OR OR 30CIOLOGT OF GENDER MATH 227S OR STATISTICS WITH SUPPORT SOC 011 RACE AND ETHICS RELATIONS 3 MATH 229 OR STATISTICS FOR THE DATA SCIENCES OR AFRO AM 004 THE AFRICAN AMERICAN IN THE HISTORY OF THE U.S. I 3 BUS 015 OR BUSINESS STATISTICS OR SOC 125 STATISTICS FOR THE SOCIAL SCIENCES AFRO AM 005 THE AFRICAN AMERICAN IN THE HISTORY OF THE U.S. II 3 HISTORY 011 POLITICAL AND SOCIAL HISTORY OF THE OR THISTORY OF THE 0.3.11 0.0 UNITED STATES TO 1877 AFRO AM 007 BLACK AMERICANS AND THE POLITICAL OR HISTORY 012 POLITICAL AND SOCIAL HISTORY OF THE OR SYSTEMS UNITED STATES FROM 1865 ASIAN 001 THE ASIAN-AMERICAN IN THE HISTORY POL SCI 001 THE GOVERNMENT OF THE UNITED STATES OR OF THE UNITED STATES 3 COURSES (6 UNITS) FROM TWO AREAS LISTED BELOW MUST NOT HAVE BEEN USED FOR MAJOR CORE) CHICANO 004 OR INTRODUCTION TO CHICANA/O STUDIES 3 AREA 1: ADMINIS TRATIVE OF JUSTICE/CRIMINAL JUSTICE/CRIMINOLO- CHICANO 007 THE MEXICAN-AMERICAN IN THE HISTORY OF THE UNITED STATES I 3 ADM JUS 001 INTRODUCTION TO ADMINISTRATION OF JUSTICE OR CHICANO 008 THE MEXICAN-AMERICAN IN THE HISTORY OF THE UNITED STATES II 2 OR 3631162 OR HISTORI OF THE UNITED STATES IT ADM JUS 002 OR CONCEPT OF CRIMINAL LAW CHICANO 047 THE MEXICAN-AMERICAN WOMEN IN SOCIETY 3 ADM JUS 003 OR LEGAL ASPECTS OF EVIDENCE AREA 7: COLLEGE SUCCESS ADM JUS 004 PRINCIPLES AND PROCEDURES OF THE COUNSEL 040 COLLEGE SUCCESS SEMINAR 3 0.0 JUSTICE SYSTEMS AREA 8: INTERNS HIP/FIELDWORK OR ADM JUS 067 OR COMMUNITY RELATIONS I COOP ED 395 WORK EXPERIENCE - GENERAL I CORR 001 OR INTRODUCTION TO CORRECTIONS ADM JUS 008 OR JUVENILE PROCEDURES SOC 032 INTRODUCTION TO CRIMINOLOGY AREA 2: BUSINESS LAW 001 BUSINESS LAW I AREA 3: ECONOMI CS ECON 001 PRINCIPLES OF MICROECONOMICS OR ECON 002 PRINCIPLES OF MACROECONOMICS AREA 4: POLITICAL POL SCI 005 THE HISTORY OF WESTERN POLITICAL THOUGHT OR POL SCI 002 INTRODUCTION TO COMPARATIVE POLITICS OR POL SCI 007 INTRODUCTION TO INTERNATIONAL RELATIONS AREA 5: PUBLIC PC DLICY POL SCI 060 OR INTRODUCTION TO GLOBALIZATION